 Is Debt Consolidation a Good Idea?

 Is Debt Consolidation a good idea?
 Well, it’s complicated.
-No two cases of debt are the same so while debt consolidation can be a good idea for some, it can be a bad idea for others.
-The best thing I can do to answer this question is to provide you with information which will hep you make up your own mind whether it might be a good idea for you.
+No two cases of debt are the same so while Debt Consolidation can be a good idea for some, it might not work for everyone.
+The following article will provide you with enough information and insight so you can decide if Debt Consolidation is right for you.

 What is Debt Consolidation?